lucidm/lcdi2c/README.md

 * blink  - 1 will blink current character position, 0 - blinking character will be disabled.
 Default set to 1

-* major  - driver will register new device in /dev/i2clcd, you can force major number of the device or leave it for kernel to decide for you.
+* major  - driver will register new device in /dev/i2clcd, you can force major number of the device by using this configuration option or leave it for kernel to decide.
            Preffered is not to give this parameter and let the kernel decide.
-           You can later read this number form /sys
+           You can read it later form /sys

 * topo   - LCD topology, same as described in "testing" section.
 Default set to 4 (16x2).

-device interface
+/sys device interface
 ----------------
 * Module has two sets of interfaces you can interact with your LCD.
 It registers /dev/lcdi2c character device, which you can open and manipulate using standard open/close/read/write/ioctl quintet or through /sys interface.
 However you